Rachel Lindsay Stuns In A Black Bathing Suit While Reading Poolside

 “Stamped From the Beginning.
 Not gonna lie, it’s some challenging reading but I’m learning a lot,” one more person wrote.

 Lindsay made history as the first African American Bachelorette ever.
-She has been quite outspoken regarding topics of racism and injustice, even calling upon the Bachelor nation franchise to take steps to become more diverse and inclusive.
-She has said that if they fail to make positive change she will no longer want to be associated with the franchise, as The Inquisitr previously reported.
+She has been quite outspoken regarding topics of racism and injustice, even calling upon the Bachelor franchise to take steps to become more diverse and inclusive.
+She has said that if they fail to make positive changes, she will no longer want to be associated with the franchise, as The Inquisitr previously reported.